RaiaN/RuntimeImageLoader/README.md

 [Discord](https://discord.gg/6UMSbdfdET)

-This plugin can only be used in **personal non-commercial projects**.
-Any other questions?
-Please send email to business@unrealsolutions.com.

-If you are indie game developer and you are really poor (O_O) then you can DOWNLOAD just *one* copy for your game IN EXCHANGE for mentioning what your app / game is doing here:
+Please share what you are doing here if you are using this plugin:
 [https://tally.so/r/n94z6V](https://tally.so/r/n94z6V)

 If you represent a company then you have to buy **Professional license** [here](https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader)